dieselpoint/norm/README.md

 forces you to use double quotes around column names if you want mixed or upper case.
 The workaround is to add an @Column(name="somelowercasename") annotation to the fields in your pojo.

+H2: Does the opposite of Postgres.
+It forces all column names to upper case.
+Avoid the problem by adding the database_to_upper option to the jdbcUrl: `jdbc:h2:./h2test;database_to_upper=false`

 ### Configuration
 Here's the Maven dependency: